swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 > We have no photos of the most harrowing period of the hike.
 It was freezing cold, the winds were trying to knock us down and the last thing we were thinking about was reaching for our phones.

-With wind getting progressively stronger as we ascended we took cover behind a boulder to quickly shovel our lunch in our mouth before continuing on, bent sideways into the wind to avoid being blown over.
+With the wind getting progressively stronger as we ascended we took cover behind a boulder to quickly shovel our lunch in our mouth before continuing on, bent sideways into the wind to avoid being blown over.
 At multiple points we considered turning back, our adrenaline was pumping and it was difficult not to be fearful for our safety.

 Through sheer will, we got to the summit of the hike, the winds and clouds were so heavy we couldn’t and didn’t stop to read the info card and kept going over the hump to hide behind some more rocks.